eddiecmurray/blog/_posts/2020-10-30-best_resources_to_find_multimedia_for_projects.md

 redirect_to: /2021/02/10/best_resources_to_find_multimedia_for_projects/
 ---

 When creating digital projects students often need to find images, photos, videos, music, and sound effects to include in their projects.
 It is important to teach students how to find free multimedia that are allowed to use in their projects.
-The resources listed after the break are great to include in slide decks, photo slide shows, podcats and videos.
+The resources listed after the break are great to include in slide decks, photo slide shows, podcast and videos.
 While not all of these resources require you to cite the source it is a good practice to provide credit to the author.

 <!--more-->